hylcos/InChat/README.md

 ### Client Side
 #### Linux
 ##### Compiling from source
 Download the latest release version from this program.

-Unzip the downloaded file and add (LOCATION TO GIT)/lib/linux/64 to your PATH.
+Unzip the downloaded file and add this to your .bash_profile
+> LD_LIBRARY_PATH=/home/udingh/Projects/InChat/lib/linux/64
+> export LD_LIBRARY_PATH

 Run make (If it doesn't compile send me a message)
 ##### Downloading the RPM
 (Not Done Yet)
 #### Windows
 ##### Compiling from source
+Download the latest release version from this program.
+Unzip the downloaded file and add (LOCATION TO GIT)/bin to your PATH.
+Run make (If it doesn't compile send me a message)
+##### Install
+Download the latest release version from this program.
+Unzip the downloaded file and add (LOCATION TO GIT)/bin to your PATH.
+> setx path "%path%;D:\InChat\bin"

 ## Config File
 Added in the RPM(Not Done Yet) and release versions is a InChat.cfg.
 This config file contains three basic settings
 * url  : which is the url on which the EMS Server is